Lions Clubs International

-The International Association of Lions Clubs, more commonly known as Lions Clubs International, is an international service organization established in 1917 in Chicago, Illinois, by Melvin Jones.
-The organization is currently headquartered in Oak Brook, Illinois.
-As of January 2020, it had over 46,000 local clubs and more than 1.4 million members (including the youth wing Leo) in more than 200 countries and geographic areas around the world.
+Lions Clubs International, is an international service organization, currently headquartered in Oak Brook, Illinois.
+As of January 2020, it had over 46,000 local clubs and more than 1.4 million members (including the youth wing Leo) in more than 200 geographic areas around the world.

 Introduction

-Lions Clubs International was founded in Evansville, Indiana, on 24 October 1916 by William Perry Woods.
+The Association of Lions Clubs was established in 1917 in Chicago, Illinois, by Melvin Jones, a Chicago business leader and a Freemason.
+The Association went international in 1920 when Border Cities Lions Clubs in Windsor, Canada, was established.
+The name of Lions Clubs International has been used since then.
 It subsequently evolved as an international service organization under the guidance and supervision of its secretary, Melvin Jones.